ABHIJATSARARI/Synesthesia-AI/README.md

    - Select "Open an Existing Project"
    - Navigate to the cloned directory

+> **📝 Note for Developers:** Large TensorFlow Lite libraries (`.a` files) are not included in the repository to comply with GitHub's 100MB file limit.
+These native libraries will be automatically generated when you build the project in Android Studio.
+If you need to regenerate the Edge Impulse SDK, export it from your Edge Impulse project.

 3. **Install NDK & CMake:**
    - Go to `Tools` > `SDK Manager`
    - Navigate to `SDK Tools` tab